ycj28c/scribble/_posts/2017-10-20-use-which-java-logs.md

 </dependency>
 ```

-2. make sure has logback classic and slf4j api dependency
+2)make sure has logback classic and slf4j api dependency

 they are already include in springboot, check your dependency hierarchy, if don't include add below into pom.xml